-- The labels of the Certified Honey Producer Program will be affixed only to containers of honey that are known to be produced in North Carolina.
+- The labels of the Certified Honey Producer Program must be affixed only to containers of honey that are known to be produced in North Carolina.

-- The participant is an active beekeeper unless otherwise approved by the Certified Honey Program (CHP).
+- The participant must be an active beekeeper unless otherwise approved by the Certified Honey Producer Program (CHPP).

-- The participant will not engage in deceptive marketing or advertising and will label honey in accordance to the North Carolina Department of Agriculture (NCDA) and the CHP guidelines.
+- The participant must not engage in deceptive marketing or advertising and must label honey in accordance with federal, state and CHPP guidelines.

-- A container labeled as honey will not contain any additives or flavoring.
+- A container labeled as honey must not contain any additives or flavoring.

-- Hives will not be fed sugar syrup or corn syrup during periods of honey flow.
+- Hives must not be fed sugar syrup or corn syrup during periods of honey flow.

 - Honey should not have a moisture content exceeding 18.6%.

-- Mite treatments will be used according to manufacturer labeling.
+- Mite treatments must be used according to manufacturer labeling.

-- The honey will not be heated beyond 110 degrees or pasteurized.
+- The honey must not be pasteurized or heated beyond 110 degrees Fahrenheit.

-- The honey will be sold in its natural state and can be filtered to allow for removal of honeybee debris and wax particles.
+- The honey must be sold in its natural state and can be filtered to allow for removal of honeybee debris and wax particles.

-- The honey will not be ultra-filtered or otherwise processed to remove pollen.
+- The honey must not be ultra-filtered or otherwise processed to remove pollen.

-Unlike other food products, there are no state or federal standards of identity for honey that can be enforced under the State or Federal Food, Drug and Cosmetic Acts.
+Unlike other food products, there are no state or federal standards of identity for honey that can be enforced under the state or federal Food, Drug and Cosmetic Acts.
 Honey can be found offered for sale in containers labeled with various amounts of information; some of which is pertinent and some of which is simply marketing.
-Exactly what labeling information is required for a container of honey sometimes creates confusion.
-The minimum labeling requirements for honey are outlined and regulated by the The Fair Packaging and Labeling Act (FPLA), enacted in 1967, which directed the Federal Trade Commission and the Food and Drug Administration (FDA) to issue regulations requiring that all “consumer commodities” be labeled to disclose net contents, identity of commodity, and name and place of business of the product’s manufacturer, packer, or distributor.
-The FDA has been asked numerous times over the last half century to enact a “honey standard” and enforce its’ provisions.
-However, the FDA has repeatedly failed to do so.
+Exactly what labeling information is required for a container of honey sometimes creates confusion

 - The name, address and zip code of the manufacturer, packer or distributor must also appear on the label.